moveit/moveit2_tutorials/doc/how_to_guides/isaac_panda/isaac_panda_tutorial.rst

   cd moveit2_tutorials/doc/how_to_guides/isaac_panda

 4. Build the Docker image.
+This docker image also contains ``pytorch``.

 .. code-block:: bash